SineNomen/ARDefense/README.md

 Copyright 2019 Mat Valadez

 AR Defense is a simple proof-of-concept prototype for an Augmented Reality Tower defense style game.
-All art was found for free in the UnNity Assets store or online.
+All art was found for free in the Unity Asset store or online.

 ## How to Play